TAXMI$ER$™

 FAST AFFORDABLE TAX RETURNS

-The Canada Revenue Agency (CRA) continues to make the home office expenses deduction available to more Canadians, and simplified the way employees can claim these expenses on their personal income tax return for the 2022 tax year.
-Employees with larger claims for home office expenses can still choose to use the existing detailed method to calculate their home office expenses deduction.
+The Canada Revenue Agency (CRA) continues to make the home office expenses deduction available to Canadians for the 2023 tax year.
+Employees with home office expenses must use the existing detailed method to calculate their home office expenses deduction.

 On Going Credits and Updates